adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-quadratic voting will tend to:
+# quadratic voting

-- encourage people to vote on more than one thing
+- encourages people to vote on more than one thing
-- choose options that genuinely have broad support
+- picks winners that genuinely have broad support

 ---

-# quadratic voting still has important problems
+## quadratic voting still has important problems

-there are *savings strategies*: majorities can "bankrupt" minorities with repeated proposals
+*savings strategies*: majorities can "bankrupt" minorities with repeated proposals

 | **horrifying<br>proposal<br>prevented?** | **large group<br>votes remaining** | **small group<br>votes remaining** |
 |--------------------------------|-----------------------------|-----------------------------|